smburns13/Python_Instacart/README.md

 Original data is available [here](https://drive.google.com/drive/folders/1ZVX6VJqx41Pe5GaZIuePFXKgIM7EHEWB?usp=share_link).

 # Tools
 The project used excel and python.
-The following libraries were usd in python:
+The following libraries were used in python:
 * Pandas
 * Numpy
 * Seaborn